alexander-digett/digett/src/pages/insights/drupal-views-module-caveat.md

 title: 'Drupal Views Module Caveat'
 templateKey: blog-post
 date: 2008-02-20T06:00:00.000Z
+category:
-category: Caveat Emptor, Development, Drupal
+  -Caveat Emptor, Development, Drupal
 alias: drupal-views-module-caveat
 summary: >
  Drupal's powerful Views module is something I use almost everyday.
 The Views module allows you to present content in many different ways by sorting and filtering content to suit your specific need.